JadeChan03/rag-qa-fullstack/README.md

 # RAG QA Fullstack

+A full-stack Question-Answering (QA) system that uses Retrieval-Augmented Generation (RAG) to provide accurate, contextually relevant answers from unstructured documents.

 ## Problem Interpretation

 Many organizations struggle to efficiently retrieve precise answers from large volumes of unstructured textual data.
 Traditional keyword-based search methods often return irrelevant results, requiring significant manual effort to sift through them.
 The goal of this Proof of Concept (PoC) is to develop a **Question-Answering (QA)** system that uses **Retrieval-Augmented Generation (RAG)** to provide accurate and contextually relevant answers by leveraging a combination of document embeddings and machine learning models.